Real-Dev-Squad/identity-service/README.md

 ```

 ## 3. Running the Server

 After completing the above steps, you can now run the server locally with your configured environment.

-##### *Executing the script to run the server locally*
+### Executing the script to run the server locally

-- Windows users need to download & install [Git bash](https://gitforwindows.org/) to execute the scirpt.
+- Windows users need to download & install [Git bash](https://gitforwindows.org/) to execute the script.
-- Mac/Linux users can run the script in your native terminal.
+- Mac/Linux users can run the script in their native terminal.

 ```
 sh scripts/dev.sh